lawrencesiao/Slidifyppt/index.md

 ---

 ## Preprocessing
-1. Tried to develop predicative model to seperate the whole Taipei City into different zones with high populated energetic senior citizens
+1. Try to use predicative model to seperate all of Taipei City in to different zones with high populated energetic senior citizens
-2. Chose CART (Classification and Regression Trees), becasue it could capture the non-linear characteristic and is interpretive
+2. Choose CART (Classification and Regression Trees), becasue it could capture the non-linear characteristic and is interpretive

 --- .dark .segue